Recent Contributions to Theories of Discrimination: Discrimination with Mispecified Models and Other Learning Heuristics

-Finally, H\"{u}bert and Little (2021) propose a theory of ``discrimination in policing,'' stemming from a learning heuristic they denote \emph{non-conditioning bias} -- akin to \emph{correlation neglect}, as in Ortoleva and Snowberg (2015) and Levy and Razin (2015).
-In H\"{u}bert and Little (2021), a police department must decide how to allocate policing resources between different communities.
+\cite{hubertlittle2023} propose a theory of ``discrimination in policing,'' stemming from a learning heuristic they denote non-conditioning bias -- akin to correlation neglect, as in \cite{ortolevasnowberg2015} and \cite{levyrazin2015}.
+In \cite{hubertlittle2023}, a police department must decide how to allocate policing resources between different communities.
 To do so efficiently, they must form beliefs about the amount of crime to be expected in these different locations.
-When forming these beliefs, the officers ``misinterpret'' crime statistics: they do not properly account for the fact that they will detect more crime in more heavily policed communities.
-This creates a feedback loop, whereby communities that are over-policed generate crime statistics that are then ``misinterpreted,'' justifying the initial decision to over-police them.
+When forming these beliefs, the officers misinterpret crime statistics: they do not properly account for the fact that they will detect more crime in more heavily policed communities.
+This creates a feedback loop, whereby communities that are over-policed generate crime statistics that are then misinterpreted, justifying the initial decision to over-police them.